 This switch dominated the entire 2-hour debugging process, where S5 moved to several different relevant functions, made speculations, and investigated whether a particular function was the root cause.
-Similarly, P6's mentioned that \emph{execution} offers the concrete evidence necessary as part of information gathering.
-When reading the code, P6 said, ``We are getting patient ID here from this function (…) something is wrong, but without a debugger, I can not [be sure].''
+Similarly, P6 mentioned that \emph{execution} offers the concrete evidence necessary as part of information gathering.
+When reading the code, P6 said, ``We are getting patient ID here from this function (…) something is wrong, but without a debugger, I cannot [be sure].''
 Using a debugger, P6 identified an issue with the regular expression.
 Execution enabled P6 to gather reliable information instead of speculating and helped narrow down to a general region where P6 speculated the issue was.

-\emph{Execution beyond reproduction and testing may be unnecessary for simple bugs.} Despite using console logs to monitor calls during tasks B and C, P5 did not execute the code during the debugging phase for task A, which P5 considered ``really simple.''
+\emph{For simple bugs, execution beyond reproduction and testing may not be necessary.} Despite using console logs to monitor calls during tasks B and C, P5 did not execute the code during the debugging phase for task A, which P5 considered ``really simple.''
 Instead, P5 immediately implemented the fix after reading the function.
 Despite debugging in the same codebase for tasks B and C, P5 treated task A as straightforward and relied less on execution, reinforcing the broader pattern that programmers \emph{turn to execution more often when dealing with complex issues}, enabling checking on speculations.